 Get the recipe for Real Sour Pickles here.

 Water kefir is a mild sweet-sour fermented drink with a lovely fizziness reminiscent of soda.
 It can be mixed with fruit juice, and is popular among both adults and children looking for a fun treat.
 You can make it very easily once you purchase water kefir grains which are a matrix of beneficial bacteria and yeasts that eat up sugar water, and transform it into a tart, fizzy, probiotic drink.

-Milk kefir is a thin, tart cultured milk product similar to yogurt except that it, like water kefir, requires the use of milk kefir grains which you can find here.
+Milk kefir is a thin, tart cultured milk product similar to yogurt except that it, like water kefir, requires the use of milk kefir grains.
 Milk kefir is very simple to make, requiring only two steps.
 When first introducing milk kefir, the potently sour flavor can be off-putting to children accustomed to sweeter foods.
 Consider combining it with frozen fruit and a bit of honey or other natural sweeteners for a simple smoothie.
 Later, as your children grow more accustomed to the flavor of fermented foods, reduce the sweetener and fruit until they happily consume straight milk kefir.

 Old-fashioned Root Beer

 One of our favorite ferments is old-fashioned homemade root beer.
 I make it from a wild concoction of herbs and spices, based on a centuries-old recipe.
 It is noticeably more sour and medicinal than the overly sweet sodas you find in cans and bottles, but it is also a remarkable old-world recipe and it is very fun to make with children.

 Kombucha, like water kefir, is also strikingly popular among children and newcomers to real food.
 Its sweet-tart flavor and fizzy bubbles are deeply appealing to many children.
 When my little boy was a toddler, he loved kombucha and referred to it as "Tasty Vinegar."
 We tend to use the continuous brew method which is very easy, and fairly hands-off.
 Many people worry about the caffeine load in kombucha, but the process of fermentation reduces caffeine in kombucha considerably, so small amounts shouldn't pose any problems.